athomasoriginal/dotfiles/README.md

 ## Customization

 ### zsh

+The `zsh` setup that comes with these dotfiles are going to do the following things:

+- setup oh-my-zsh
+- A custom theme called "Thomas" (include my prompt setup)
+- Ability to load custom zsh settings via a file called `.extras` (see below for more details)
+- A few custom aliases that I find generally useful
+- Python config setup - virtualenvwrapper
+- Node - nvm setup
+- Java - jenv

+Aside from the above I keep it light because its my feeling that `.zshrc` is a personal thing

+**Custom Zsh Settings**

 There may be `.zshrc` aliases or configurations that you may want to keep private, you can create a file called `.extras` in the `zsh` directory and this will be picked up by `.zsh_profile`.